-Before I became a mum I never even knew that ‘milestone’ cards existed.
+Before I became a mum I never even knew that ‘baby milestones’ cards existed.

 The problem with marking milestones however, is when you find your baby isn’t ticking them off the list as quickly as everyone else’s babies, you feel a bit crap.